Courtney Simon

 Courtney Simon (born June 23, 1946) is an American writer and actress.
-Simon is sometimes credited as Courtney Sherman or Courtney Sherman Simon.
+Simon is sometimes credited as Kate Brooks or Courtney Sherman or Courtney Sherman Simon.
 Simon is best known for having created the role of Kathy Phillips on the long-running soap opera Search for Tomorrow.

 Career

 Acting roles

 Simon is best known for having created the role of Kathy Phillips on the long-running soap opera Search for Tomorrow.

 She has also played roles on Guiding Light (Dinah Buckley), All My Children, and Another World.
 Her more recent acting work has been on a recurring basis.
 As a featured actress, she is best known for playing Dr. Lynn Michaels on As the World Turns.